International Students

 Are you a veterinary student or professional with a passion for wildlife?
 Join us at one of the busiest wildlife hospitals in the world and gain a rare opportunity to observe our expert team of veterinarians and nurses as they treat, rehabilitate, and release native Australian wildlife.

-This observation-based program allows you to shadow our dedicated vet team across a range real cases, learn firsthand about Australian native species and ask questions to deepen your understanding of wildlife medicine.
+This observation-based program allows you to shadow our dedicated vet team across a range real cases, learn first-hand about Australian native species and ask questions to deepen your understanding of wildlife medicine.

 The cost is AUD $1,500 per person per week with all proceeds directly supporting the Hospital’s operational costs and conservation mission.